-Bone disease may be investigated by
+Bone disease may be investigated by:

-- imaging (radiographs) - for evidence of skeletal dysplasia
+- Imaging (radiographs) - for evidence of skeletal dysplasia

-Examples of bone disease are described in the conditions below
+Examples of bone diseases are described below:

 Osteomalacia / Rickets - In young children, Vitamin D deficiency presents with failure to thrive, limp, aches and pains, bow legs and myopathy (proximal weakness).
 A dietary history is important (e.g., milk ingestion, duration of exclusive breastfeeding, formula milk) and sun exposure.

-These may present with bone pain or joint deformity such as swelling.
+Skeletal Dysplasias - these present with bone pain or joint deformity such as swelling.
 They may be suggested by short stature, joint contractures and pain often with a positive family history.

 The photographs below show symmetrical swellings on the medial aspect of a child's lower leg and the radiographs demonstrate bone exostoses due to skeletal dysplasia.